 Once the student has applied for a particular program, the institution will review his academic background to determine whether he is likely to succeed in the program of his choice.
 Following are the general requirement for admission:

 The studying and living costs in Spain are definitely lower as compared to the US or European countries.
 Study in Spain average tuition fees are about 40,000 AED per year and the average living expenses are about 8,000 AED per year.
 Fees vary from institute to institute and some programs including an MBA have higher fees.

 The Spain government offers scholarships to international students.
-Additionally, there are various institutes which offer scholarships ranging from 10% to 100% of tuition fees.
+Additionally, there are various institutes that offer scholarships ranging from 10% to 100% of tuition fees.

 The scholarship committee considers the overall profile of students including the past academic record, standardized test scores, extracurricular activities, and past achievements while deciding scholarship and financial aid awards.